daos-stack/daos/docs/user/filesystem.md

 valid for, specified in seconds or with a 's', 'm', 'h' or 'd' suffix for seconds, minutes, hours or days.

-dfuse-data-cache can be set to a time value or "on", "true", "off" or "false" if set, other values will log an error, and result in the cache being off.
-The O\_DIRECT flag for open files will be honored with this option enabled, files which do not set O\_DIRECT will be cached.
-Data caching is controlled by dfuse passing a flag to the kernel on open, if data-cache is enabled then it will be allowed for files if that file is already open, and timeout value will be the duration between a previous close call which reduced the open count to zero and the next subsequent call to open.
+dfuse-data-cache can be set to a time value or "on", "true", "off" or "false".
+If set, other values will log an error and result in the cache being off.
+The O\_DIRECT flag for open files will be honored with this option enabled.
+Files which do not set O\_DIRECT will be cached.
+Data caching is controlled by dfuse passing a flag to the kernel on open.
+If data-cache is enabled then it will be allowed for files if that file is already open, and timeout value will be the duration between a previous close call which reduced the open count to zero and the next subsequent call to open.